Meet the Spartans: Critical response

-It was also the worst received film by the directors on the site.
+Metacritic, which uses a weighted average, assigned the film a score of 9 out of 100, based on 11 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 Variety called it "Lazy, lame and painfully unfunny, Meet the Spartans is yet another scrambled-genre parody."

 Frank Scheck of The Hollywood Reporter wrote: "Writer-directors Jason Friedberg and Aaron Seltzer basically reprise the tired formula from their earlier efforts, which is to throw in as many pop culture references as possible to cover up the lack of any real wit."

 Jeannette Catsoulis of The New York Times gave it a 1 out of 5 and wrote: "Jason Friedberg and Aaron Seltzer, the team behind Meet the Spartans, prove that ridiculing other movies is much easier than making your own."
 Catsoulis said the various audience reactions at the screening she attended summed it up best: Eewwww!
 Aaarghh!
 Huh?

 Critic Garth Franklin of Dark Horizons called it "One of the most painfully bad comedies I've ever had to endure, and I've seen the collected works of Martin Lawrence, Tim Allen, Ice Cube AND Cedric the Entertainer."

-The Radio Times said "After enduring the torturously unfunny Date Movie and Epic Movie, one could be forgiven for concluding that the art of cinematic parody was in terminal decline.
+The Radio Times said, "After enduring the torturously unfunny Date Movie and Epic Movie, one could be forgiven for concluding that the art of cinematic parody was in terminal decline.
 This latest installment in Friedberg and Seltzer's franchise hammers a final nail into the coffin with an utterly atrocious collection of imbecilic skits... it's junk-food cinema at its worst.
-One cringes to think what future cultural historians will make of it… and us."
+One cringes to think what future cultural historians will make of it... and us."

 Clark Collis of Entertainment Weekly gave it a mixed review, crediting the actors for their efforts but criticizing the script and the already dated jokes, giving it a grade C−.

 Most of the film's criticism consisted of not having many actual jokes and instead having an over-reliance on pop culture references.
 Several recurring gags were criticized for being overused, such as the ambiguous sexuality of the Spartans and throwing various celebrities down the Pit of Death.

 The film's score by Christopher Lennertz was commended by Christian Clemmensen from Filmtracks.com, who considered it one of the biggest "guilty pleasures" of 2008.